-Canada has always taken a more relaxed approach to marijuana compared to the United States and has less prohibitions in place.
+Canada has always taken a more relaxed approach to marijuana compared to the United States and has fewer prohibitions in place.
 Since 2001, Canada has allowed medical patients to access legal marijuana for whatever their needs may be.
 The country has implemented a comprehensive system for the production and distribution of medical marijuana in Canada.

-Come the October 17th 2018, Canadians will be able to buy legal marijuana for both recreational and medicinal purposes.
+Come October 17th 2018, Canadians will be able to buy legal marijuana for both recreational and medicinal purposes.
 The Cannabis Act was recently passed in Canada, which made Canada the second country after Uruguay to legalize recreational marijuana.
 Canada is also the first G7 country to legalize marijuana for recreational use.

 The Cannabis Act, formally known as Canada’s Bill C-45 was passed after months of debate.
 The Canadian government approved the Act on June 19th, 2018.
 Now, Canadians can start preparing for a legal marijuana market.